dkolas/third-factor/README.md

 You're still sure?
 Type YES to continue: YES
 --------------------------
-Be careful, and don't say you were'nt warned…
+Be careful, and don't say you weren't warned…
 ```